godotengine/godot-docs/development/compiling/compiling_for_windows.rst

 Pywin32 is required for -j (parallel) builds for multiple cores (for a 32 bit Python version).
-If SCons is issuing a warning about Pywin32 after parsing SConstruct build instructions, when begining to build, you need to install it properly from the correct installer executable for your python version `located at Sourceforge. <https://sourceforge.net/projects/pywin32/files/pywin32/>`__
+If SCons is issuing a warning about Pywin32 after parsing SConstruct build instructions, when beginning to build, you need to install it properly from the correct installer executable for your python version `located at Sourceforge. <https://sourceforge.net/projects/pywin32/files/pywin32/>`__